tomgrean/stardict/README.md

 and then start the command with `./stardict`.
 Open a browser and access `http://localhost:8888` or replace _localhost_ with an exact IP address.

+## Edit dict

+Beside stardict tools on the net, you can try dict extract and gendict from [mytool](https://github.com/tomgrean/tools).

 ## Documents

 -   [Format for StarDict dictionary files](https://github.com/huzheng001/stardict-3/blob/master/dict/doc/StarDictFileFormat)